 - When possible, monotherapy with a single AED is the preferred treatment approach.
 Combination therapy may be associated with decreased patient adherence to therapy and an increased incidence of AEs and drug interactions.
 When combination therapy is needed, it is recommended to select products with different mechanisms of action and AE profiles.
-There is little comparative clinical data to support the use of specific combinations (Schachter et al 2019). - Several broad classes of AEDs are available, including barbiturates, benzodiazepines, hydantoins, and miscellaneous agents (see Table 1). - Cannibidiol (Epidiolex) was FDA-approved in June 2018 for use in pediatric patients 2 years of age and older with LGS or Dravet syndrome (FDA news release 2018).
-It is the first FDA-approved drug for treatment of patients with Dravet syndrome and is the first approved drug that contains a purified substance, cannabidiol, derived from marijuana.
-Cannabidiol is a schedule V controlled substance (Epidiolex prescribing information 2018). - Stiripentol (Diacomit) capsules and powder for oral suspension were FDA-approved in August 2018 for the treatment of seizures associated with Dravet syndrome in patients 2 years of age and older taking clobazam. - Everolimus tablets for oral suspension (Afinitor Disperz) received an expanded indication in April 2018 for use in partialonset seizures associated with tuberous sclerosis complex (TSC).
-This product is a kinase inhibitor that also has several oncology indications. - Midazolam nasal spray (Nayzilam) was approved in May 2019 for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity that are distinct from a patient's usual seizure pattern in patients with epilepsy ≥ 12 years of age (Nayzilam prescribing information 2019). - Several of the AEDs are used for additional indications beyond the management of epilepsy, including (but not limited to) bipolar disorder, migraine prophylaxis, and several types of neuropathic pain.
+There is little comparative clinical data to support the use of specific combinations (Schachter 2019). - Several broad classes of AEDs are available, including barbiturates, benzodiazepines, hydantoins, and miscellaneous agents (see Table 1). - Cannabidiol (Epidiolex) was FDA-approved in June 2018 for use in pediatric patients 2 years of age and older with LGS or Dravet syndrome (FDA news release 2018).
+It was the first FDA-approved drug for treatment of patients with Dravet syndrome and the first approved drug that contains a purified substance, cannabidiol, derived from marijuana.
+In July 2020, cannabidiol was FDA-approved for the treatment of seizures associated with tuberous sclerosis complex (TSC) in pediatric patients 1 year of age and older (Epidiolex prescribing information 2020, FDA news release 2020).
+The age range for the indications of treatment of seizures associated with LGS or Dravet syndrome was also expanded to include pediatric patients 1 year of age and older (Epidiolex prescribing information 2020).
+Initially designated as a schedule V controlled substance, cannabidiol has been descheduled and is no longer classified as a controlled substance. - Stiripentol (Diacomit) capsules and powder for oral suspension were FDA-approved in August 2018 for the treatment of seizures associated with Dravet syndrome in patients 2 years of age and older taking clobazam.
+In June 2020, fenfluramine oral solution (Fintepla) was approved for the same indication without the requirement for concomitant clobazam (Fintepla prescribing information 2020). - Everolimus tablets for oral suspension (Afinitor Disperz) received an expanded indication in April 2018 for use in partialonset seizures associated with TSC.
+This product is a kinase inhibitor that also has several oncology indications. - Midazolam nasal spray (Nayzilam) was approved in May 2019 for the acute treatment of intermittent, stereotypic episodes of frequent seizure activity that are distinct from a patient's usual seizure pattern in patients with epilepsy ≥ 12 years of age (Nayzilam prescribing information 2019).
+In January 2020, diazepam nasal spray (Valtoco) was approved for the same indication in patients as young as 6 years of age (Valtoco prescribing information 2020). - Several of the AEDs are used for additional indications beyond the management of epilepsy, including (but not limited to) bipolar disorder, migraine prophylaxis, and several types of neuropathic pain.
 These additional indications are listed in Table 2; however, this review primarily focuses on the use of AEDs for the management of epilepsy.
 Additionally, brands and formulations FDA-approved and marketed only for non-epilepsy indications are not included within this review; these include gabapentin tablets (Gralise), FDA-approved only for the management of postherpetic neuralgia, gabapentin enacarbil extended-release tablets (Horizant), FDA-approved only for management of postherpetic neuralgia and treatment of moderate-to-severe restless leg syndrome, and pregabalin extended-release tablets (Lyrica CR), FDA-approved only for the management of neuropathic pain associated with diabetic peripheral neuropathy and postherpetic neuralgia. - Medispan class: Antianxiety agents, benzodiazepines; Anticonvulsants, AMPA glutamate receptor antagonists; Anticonvulsants, anticonvulsants misc; Anticonvulsants, carbamates; Anticonvulsants, GABA modulators; Anticonvulsants, hydantoins; Anticonvulsants, succinimides; Anticonvulsants, valproic acid; Hypnotics/Sedatives/Sleep Disorder Agents, barbiturate hypnotics